nBoeninger/Neos/docs/glossary.md

 # Guidelines

 # Variables Names
 Variables are named in camelCase.
-Pointer are indicated with an p_.
 Member variables are indicated with an m_.

 Variables may contain one of the following shortcuts: